SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 - **Optimize Resource Utilization and Reduce Expenses**: The cron-based scaler offers a solution to optimize resource utilization and reduce costs by allowing you to schedule your applications to downscale during non-working hours.
 This feature is useful for your **dev/stage/QA** clusters, which are not required during off-working hours.

-  > It is important to note that this only applies when your workloads require more resources than the base setup.
+  > **Note:** This only benefits when your workloads require more resources than the base setup.
 The [current base setup](https://kyma-project.github.io/price-calculator/) consists of 3 VMs, each with 4 CPU and 16 GB of RAM.
-Therefore, if you need to deploy your workloads on 4 or more VMs, this feature can provide benefits to control costs.
+Therefore, *if you your workloads need 4 or more VMs to be provisioned, this feature can provide benefits to control costs during off-work hours.*

 ![off-work](assets/keda-scale-off-work.png)